LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

 point-of-sale terminal or a mobile phone.
 Sometime, smart cards have to be interfaced with personal computers.
-This is the case for some applications such as secure login, mail cyphering or digital signature, but also for some PC based smart card tools used to personnalize or edit the content of smart cards.
-Smart cards are interfaced with a personnal computer using a smart card reader.
+This is the case for some applications such as secure login, mail cyphering or digital signature, but also for some PC based smart card tools used to personalize or edit the content of smart cards.
+Smart cards are interfaced with a personal computer using a smart card reader.
 The smart card reader connects on one side to the serial port of the smart card, and on the other side to the PC, often nowadays thru a USB port.

 The PCSC workgroup has defined a standard API to interface smart card and smart card readers to a PC.
-The resulting reference implementation on linux and Mac OS X operating systems is `PC/SC-lite
+The resulting reference implementation on Linux and Mac OS X operating systems is `PC/SC-lite
 <http://pcsclite.alioth.debian.org/>`_.
 All windows operating systems
 also include out of the box smart card support, usually called `PCSC
 <http://msdn2.microsoft.com/en-us/library/aa374731.aspx#smart_card_functions>`_.

-The PCSC API is implemented in C language, and several bridges are provided to access the PCSC API from different languages such as java or visual basic. pyscard is a python framework to develop smart card PC applications on linux, Mac OS X and windows. pyscard lower layers interface to the PCSC API to access the smart cards and smart card readers.
+The PCSC API is implemented in C language, and several bridges are provided to access the PCSC API from different languages such as java or visual basic. pyscard is a Python framework to develop smart card PC applications on Linux, Mac OS X and windows. pyscard lower layers interface to the PCSC API to access the smart cards and smart card readers.